 In a large cohort of cases with first-episode psychosis drawn from a mental healthcare database, we developed an algorithm to detect recorded poor insight and investigated this as a predictor of four subsequent service use outcomes.
-Rate of poor insight in our cohort (48.9%) was in the range of that reported by studies assessing it through routine data collection methods (~50%).29–32 Poor insight was, in summary, significantly and independently associated with higher number of hospitalisation episodes overall, higher odds of legally enforced hospitalisation, higher numbers of days spent as an inpatient and higher numbers of unique antipsychotic agents prescribed.
-Associations with these outcomes were strongest when evaluated over the first 12 months of mental health service contact.
+Rate of poor insight in our cohort (46%) was in the range of that reported by studies assessing it through routine data collection methods (~50%).29–32 Poor insight was, in summary, significantly and independently associated with higher number of hospitalisation episodes, higher odds of legally enforced hospitalisation, higher numbers of days spent as an inpatient and higher numbers of unique antipsychotic agents prescribed.
+Associations with these outcomes remained significant over the five follow-up time-points at 12, 24, 36, 48 and 60 months .

 Loss of insight has long been considered a potentially important feature of psychotic disorders, and clearly establishing a therapeutic alliance is more challenging when insight is poor, accounting for associations found with reduced treatment adherence.7 8 On the other hand, reduced awareness of a mental disorder has been suggested to a reduced personal impact of that disorder, accounting for associations found with better self-rated quality of life10 11 and lower risk of depression and suicidality.12–14 It is therefore understandable that there has been some controversy over whether poor insight has prognostic relevance.
-Our study focused on a range of outcomes derived from mental healthcare records and, as described above, found these to be worse in people recorded as having poor insight early in the course of their care.
+Our study focused on a range of outcomes derived from mental healthcare records and, as described above, found these to be worse in people recorded as having poor insight during the first 5 years of their clinical care.